beckym223/manual_work/E6_long.md

 mand).
 The various shortcomings that are apparent even in the presence of Social Security
 7 If they existed, one could hedge some of earnings risk  through traded indices of wages in different regions and  industries.
 One could try to approximate that through trad-  ing in assets correlated with the indices.
 8 Of course this is dependent on the relative measures of  need of singles and couples.
+VOL. 94 NO. 1
+3

 ### ---Economics-2004-0-05.txt---
+THE AMERICAN ECONOMIC REVIEW
 would be more severe in the absence of a pro- gram.
 These different shortcomings in prepara- tion for retirement relate to different issues-